-The debt host, classified as a liability using the guidance of ASC470, and was recognized in the amount of \$25.0 million.
+The host debt, classified as a liability using the guidance of ASC 470, was recognized at the fair value of \$25.0 million.

 Interest is to be paid in kind by adding the interest accrued on the principal amount on the last day of each fiscal quarter (the first such interest payment date being June 30, 2022) and such amount thereafter becoming part of the principal amount, which will accrue additional interest.
 Interest paid in kind will be payable on the date when all of the principal amount is due and payable.